Skip to content

 system_update__update_enabled

-• Enables or disables the system-update timer, analogous to systemctl enable/disable --now.
+• Enables or disables the regular update lane (the notify-and-schedule and update-and-reboot timers), analogous to systemctl enable/disable --now.

 • Type: Bool.